wkhere/stackless/Doc/library/socket.rst

    contents of the buffer (see the optional built-in module :mod:`struct` for a way to decode C structures encoded as strings).

+.. method:: socket.ioctl(control, option)

+   :platform: Windows

+   The :meth:`ioctl` method is a limited interface to the WSAIoctl system interface.
+Please refer to the MSDN documentation for more information.

+   .. versionadded:: 2.6

 .. method:: socket.listen(backlog)